deepomicslab/DeepTAPE-1.0/README.md

 The Deep Learning-based TCRβ-utilized Autoimmune Disease Prediction Engine (DeepTAPE) package provides a deep learning model capable of reference diagnostics for Systemic Lupus Erythematosus (SLE) and other autoimmune diseases.

+Before running the program, please change the current directory to the DeepTAPE-1.0 folder.

 ## Requirements

 It is recommended to run this package within a conda environment.
 The preferred conda environment can be found in the `requirements.txt` file.
 Please ensure that the Python version of the environment is 3.9 or higher.
 To install packages using `pip` from a `requirements.txt` file, you can use the following command in your command prompt: